Marketing91

 #6.
 Exchange of goods and services

 Business transactions involve the exchange of goods and services which originates from the barter system.
-With the rise in the use of currency, the goods and services are exchanged against the currency, but sometimes the exchange continues.
+With the rise in the use of currency, goods, and services are exchanged against the currency, but sometimes the exchange continues.

 In the case of bulk deals, sometimes the companies offer their services against the exchange of goods from other companies.

-For example, coca-cola tied up with McDonald’s to form a combo of burger and drink.
+For example, coca-cola tied up with McDonald’s to form a combo of burgers and drinks.
 In return, McDonald’s can provide either free burgers to the employees of Coca-cola or provide monetary benefit.

 #7.
 Marketing and Promotional activities